John Sevcik

-John Joseph Sevcik (born July 11, 1942) is a retired American baseball player who played one season in Major League Baseball for the 1965 Minnesota Twins.
+John Joseph Sevcik (/ˈsɛvsɪk/ SEV-sik; born July 11, 1942) is an American former baseball player who played one season in Major League Baseball for the 1965 Minnesota Twins.
 Sevcik was a catcher and was listed at 6 ft 2 in tall and 205 lb and threw and batted right-handed.

 Early life

 John was born on July 11, 1942 in Oak Park, Illinois, to Joseph and Helen Sevcik, twenty minutes after his twin brother James (known as "Jim").
 His sister Janet was born five years afterwards.

 His father was of Czechoslovak heritage and was a lawyer who served as a Republican in the Illinois House of Representatives from 1967 until his death in 1977.
 His mother Helen was of Lithuanian descent and was a homemaker.

 After spending his early years in Chicago, Sevcik and his family moved to Berwyn, Illinois when he was around seven.
 He attended Morton East High School in Cicero, Illinois before transferring to Morton West High School in Berwyn with the latter opened in 1958; he and his brother Jim played varsity baseball and football.

 From 1960 to 1964, John and Jim both attended the University of Missouri where they played baseball and football.
 John was the starting catcher for the Missouri Tigers baseball team which went to the College World Series every year of his tenure with the team.

 Sevcik was signed by the Minnesota Twins after graduating college.